tue-ees-5xwg0/assignments/README.md

 In the assignments the required functionalities are described.
-In principle, you are responsible to define proper application programming interfaces (APIs) so users of the package can use the functionality.
+In principle, you are responsible to define proper application programming interfaces (APIs) so that users of the package can use the functionality.
 You need to make the design choices such as defining classes or independent functions, etc.

 To help you to get started, in Assignment 1 we define the APIs for you as an example.